hamburbur-org/hamburbur/README.md

 ## Requirements

-- Gorilla Tag (PC version)
+- Gorilla Tag (Steam VR version (rift is not supported)
 - BepInEx 5.x
-- Windows
+- Any OS that can support BepInEx and GorillaTag (Windows is needed for Jarvis or Voice Controls)

 ---